Corey Henry: Recordings

-The band was selected by the New York Times as a standout set at the 2019 New Orleans Jazz and Heritage Festival.
+The band was selected by The New York Times as a standout set at the 2019 New Orleans Jazz and Heritage Festival.
 That year, Henry was presented with the Spirit of Satchmo Music Award at the Satchmo SummerFest, performed on NCIS: New Orleans as himself, and won Best Trombonist by OffBeat magazine.

 Corey "Boe Money" Henry and the Treme Funktet were named Gambits 2020 Big Easy Award winners for Best Funk Band, and they performed on Lil Wayne's Playoff theme for the College Football Championship.

 Henry released the single "Footwork" in 2023, after founding the NOLA Footwork Music Festival] in 2021 to celebrate second line culture.
 The band debuted album Corey Henry and the Treme Funktet Live at Vaughan's in 2025 days before their Jazz Fest set.
 They followed up with a video for the single "Treme Lyfe" from the live album described as "horns blaring, guitars wailing and drums just tearing the place up."

 Henry's daughter Jazz plays trumpet with the all-female brass band The Pinettes, and was a guest artist on his "NOLA Footwork" single.

+In May 2026, Henry and the Treme Funktet performed at the New Orleans Jazz & Heritage Festival, the St.-Louis International Jazz Festival in Senegal, Africa, and released a new single, "My City", a New Orleans anthem, on May 22, 2026 on Louisiana Red Hot Records.